openshift/openshift-origin-design/web-console/knikubevirt/Affinity/affinity.md

 The rule is ready to be applied.
 The user clicks 'Apply' and returns to the resource details page, where he left off.

-## Bypassing a resource scheduling failure due to a forced affinity rule
+## Bypassing a resource scheduling failure due to a forced Affinity rule

 ![Resource scheduling failure - modal](img/D3-1-0.jpg)
 If a resource cannot be scheduled due to a forced affinity rule, the user will receive a notification in the same format as any other scheduling failure.